An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: magphys : testing and calibration

 For our analysis, we used the updated {\sc magphys} code from \cite{2015dacunha} and \cite{2019battisti}, which is optimised to fit SEDs of high redshift ($z>$\,1) star-forming galaxies.
 This code includes modifications such as extended prior distributions of star-formation history and dust optical depth effects, as well as the inclusion of intergalactic medium absorption of UV photons.
 The updated version also includes photometric redshift as a variable.

-To fit to the photometry of a galaxy, {\sc magphys} generates a library of SEDs for a grid of redshifts for each star-formation history considered. {\sc magphys} identifies the models that best-fit the multi-wavelength photometry by matching the model SEDs to the data using a $\chi^2$ test and returns the respective best-fit parameters.
-In this study, we focus on nine of the derived parameters: photometric redshift ($z$); star-formation rate (SFR); stellar mass ($M_\ast$); mass-weighted age (Age$_m$); dust temperature ($T_{\rm d}$); dust attenuation ($A_{\rm V}$); far-infrared luminosity ($L_{\rm IR}$) and dust mass ($M_{\rm d}$).
+To fit the photometry of a galaxy, {\sc magphys} generates a library of SEDs for a grid of redshifts for each star-formation history considered. {\sc magphys} identifies the models that best-fit the multi-wavelength photometry by matching the model SEDs to the data using a $\chi^2$ test and returns the respective best-fit parameters.
+In this study, we focus on eight of the derived parameters: photometric redshift ($z$); star-formation rate (SFR); stellar mass ($M_\ast$); mass-weighted age (Age$_m$); dust temperature ($T_{\rm d}$); dust attenuation ($A_{\rm V}$); far-infrared luminosity ($L_{\rm IR}$) and dust mass ($M_{\rm d}$).

 For each parameter, {\sc magphys} returns the probability distribution (PDF) from the best-fit model.
-The derived parameters (e.g.\ photometric redshift, stellar mass, etc) are taken as the median from the PDF, with uncertainties reflecting the 16--84th percentile values of this distribution (we note that if we instead adopted the peak value from the PDF, none of the conclusions below are significantly affected).
-In a small number of cases, the SEDs are overly constrained due to the finite sampling, and the PDFs are highly peaked, meaning the returned uncertainties are unrealistically low (e.g.\, $\sim$6 per cent for redshift).
-In these cases, we take a conservative approach and adopt the median uncertainty from the full distribution for the derived parameter.
-We flag parameters where this has occurred in the on-line catalogue (description can be found in Appendix \ref{appendixA}).
+The derived parameters (e.g.\ photometric redshift, stellar mass, etc) are taken as the median from the PDF, with uncertainties reflecting the 16--84$^{\rm th}$ percentile values of this distribution (we note that if we instead adopted the peak value from the PDF, none of the conclusions below are significantly affected).
+In a small number of cases, the SEDs are overly constrained due to the finite sampling, and the PDFs are highly peaked, meaning the returned uncertainties are unrealistically low.
+In these cases, we take a conservative approach and adopt the median uncertainty from the full sample for that derived parameter.
+We flag the sources where this has occurred in the on-line catalogue (Table A1 in Appendix \ref{appendixA}).

-A significant fraction of the SMGs in our sample are faint or undetected in at least one of the 22 wavebands that we employ in our analysis -- most frequently they are faint or undetected at the bluest optical wavelengths (see Table \ref{table:photom}) due to their high redshift and dusty natures.
-Thus, we first assess how the limits affect the model fitting.
+A significant fraction of the SMGs in our sample are faint or undetected in one or more of the 22 wavebands that we employ in our analysis -- most frequently this is at the bluest optical wavelengths (see Table \ref{table:photom}) due to their high redshift and dusty natures.
+Thus, we first assess how the flux upper limits affect the model fitting.

 As a first step, in any given waveband, we treat a source as detected if it has at least a 3-$\sigma$ detection.
 For non-detections, we conservatively adopt a flux of zero and a limit corresponding to 3-$\sigma$ in the UV-to-mid-infrared bands (i.e.\ up to 8\,$\mu$m).
 This is motivated by a stacking analysis of ALMA SMGs in ALESS where the individually optically faint or undetected SMGs yielded no or only weak detections in the stacks \citep[e.g.][]{2014simpson}.
 In the far-infrared, most of the ``non-detections'' occur in the \emph{Herschel} maps, which are confusion-noise dominated.
 Stacking analysis of SMGs at 250--500\,$\mu$m has demonstrated that the flux densities of ALMA SMGs at these wavelengths are often just marginally below the confusion noise \citep[e.g.][]{2014simpson}.
 To this end, for non-detected sources in the infrared (beyond 10\,$\mu$m), we adopt a flux density of 1.5\,$\pm$\,1.0$\sigma$.
 Other choices of limits were tested (e.g.\ 0\,$\pm$\,1$\sigma$ for all wavebands, 0\,$\pm$\,1$\sigma$ for optical/near-infrared and 1.5\,$\pm$\,1.0$\sigma$ for infrared) with no significant changes found for any of the derived physical parameters.